MOLD TESTING AND INSPECTION IN KELOWNA, VERNON, PENTICTON AND KAMLOOPS

 To find out if mold is a problem in your home or business, you must have a Mold inspection conducted by a Certified MOLD Inspector have samples taken and tested.
 Assure has Certified Inspectors!

-A Visual Inspection
+Mold Symptoms and Visual Inspection

-A visual inspection is the initial step in identifying possible contamination problems.
+A visual inspection is an initial step in identifying possible contamination problems.
 It will identify any visible water leaks or mold stains on ceilings, walls, floors or under counters.
 The air conditioning and heating system, the attic and crawl spaces under homes will receive a visual inspection as well.
 The use of equipment, such as a borescope, to view the spaces in the ductwork or behind walls, and moisture meters are used to help identify hidden sources of mold growth in the extent of the water damage.
 Mold sampling will be recommended if there is any noticeable mold growth, musty odors, visible water damage or stains, poorly maintained HVAC systems or construction defects.
 By combining a visual inspection with air, tape or swab sampling, the inspector can help identify the hidden source of mold, allergens and indoor pollutants and the extent of any acute or chronic water or moisture damage.

 The purpose of air sampling is to determine the type and amount of Airborne contamination in a building.
 Air sampling may be necessary if the presence of mold, allergens or toxins is suspected (e.g.: musty odors, allergies) but cannot be identified by a visual inspection.
 When air sampling is performed, both the outdoor air and the indoor air are sampled, so the results can be compared to see if a problem exists.
 Typically, the outdoor sample is taken while the heating and or air conditioning unit is operating; this will ensure the indoor air is effectively tested.

 Safe & Easy, Reliable Results, Detects Toxic MOLD!
-CALL ASSURE PROPERTY SOLUTIONS INC.

-Recommendations and Laboratory Results
+Mold Inspection, Recommendations and Laboratory Results

 Once the home or commercial building has a visual inspection completed and the mold evaluated, action can be taken to clean it up and prevent future contamination.
 Based upon site evaluations and sample lab analysis results, your inspector can provide a detailed written report that can be used for disclosure and references.
 In all situations, if mold exists, the underlying cause of the water damage must be corrected.